Do I need to cycle caffeine?

 Caffeine has a wide variety of effects in the body.
-Mechanistically, some of the effects are direct (such as Caffeine acting as an Adenosine Antagonist, the molecule literally blocks the receptor) and others are indirect (any effects on dopamine are 'downstream' of the reaction with adenosine, like the latter aspects of a Domino cascade).
-When tolerance develops to caffeine
+Mechanistically, some of the effects are direct (such as caffeine acting as an adenosine antagonist, the molecule literally blocks the receptor) and others are indirect (any effects on dopamine are downstream of the reaction with adenosine, like the latter aspects of a domino cascade).

 When Cycling is not needed

-If consuming caffeine for disease prevention, it is not required for risk reduction of Parkinson's Disease nor is it required for risk reduction of Type II Diabetes.
+If consuming caffeine for disease prevention, it is not required for risk reduction of Parkinson's disease nor is it required for risk reduction of type 2 diabetes.
 Actually, it is probably recommended to keep chronic coffee or tea (not just caffeine) intake for diabetes risk reduction, as the negative effects on glucose metabolism by caffeine are reduced with tolerance.

-Caffeine is also used at times for sports.
+Caffeine is also to enhance sports performance.
 While the short-term stimulation of caffeine is something that will need to be cycled to preserve, the general benefit of caffeine seems to persist when it comes to cardiovascular exercise regardless of whether or not you are tolerant to its stimulation.

 When Cycling is recommended

-Usually, reactions mediated by adrenaline are those that it is recommended to cycle caffeine.
+Usually, reactions mediated by adrenaline are those where it's recommended to cycle caffeine.
 The effects of adrenaline from caffeine are reduced during tolerance, but they do not fully disappear.
 This is due in part to a reduced secretion of adrenaline in response to caffeine, but also due to a reduced amount of adrenergic receptors in a state of caffeine tolerance.

 Reactions that are mediated by adrenaline are increased focus, fat burning, and appetite suppression.
-'Increased Focus' should not be confused with wakefullness, which is an adenosine receptor reaction and not attenuated with tolerance.
+"Increased focus" should not be confused with wakefulness, which is an adenosine receptor reaction and not attenuated with tolerance.